Key takeaways

 Common residential restoration ranges (national consumer estimates)

 You should also ask every bidder to identify what would cause their number to increase after work begins.
 Reputable teams can usually list foreseeable variables in advance: hidden cavity moisture, contaminated insulation, subfloor replacement, content cleaning complexity, code-required upgrades, or permit-related delays.
-This is not a trick question.
-It is a risk-management question.
 A contractor who acknowledges uncertainty early and documents decision points clearly is usually safer than one promising a perfect fixed number on day one.

-This is also where estimate format matters.
-Many insurance workflows rely on standardized estimating approaches and line-item logic.
-You do not need to become an estimator.
+Many insurance workflows rely on standardized estimating approaches like Xactimate, a construction cost estimating system widely used by insurance companies, adjusters, and restoration contractors.
+United Policyholders describes it as the tool adjusters use to calculate repair and rebuilding costs and generate settlement offers.
+You do not need to become an estimator yourself.
 You only need enough clarity to ask the right question: can this company explain each major cost driver and tie it to visible damage, moisture data, or required safety protocol?
 If the answer is no, keep shopping.

 Water Damage Restoration Services